Proven-Paradox/shaper-system/Handbook.md

 > If a character is already suffering from the Daze Ailment with a duration of 2 rounds is struck by an attack that inflicts Daze for another 2 rounds, they now have Daze for 4 rounds.

 #### Blind
 You cannot see.
-If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
+If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.

 #### Daze
 Knocked off balance or punch-drunk.
 While you are Dazed you cannot take a [Counter Action](counter-action).